‘We Build The Wall’ trial ends in mistrial; jury deadlocked

 Dissension among jurors was first revealed Thursday when 11 jurors said in a note to the judge that they were unanimously requesting that one juror be replaced by an alternate juror.
 They said the juror had expressed anti-government bias and had accused his fellow jurors of being liberals.

-In response to the note, the judge questioned the juror in her robing room with lawyers on both side present.
+In response to the note, the judge questioned the juror in her robing room with lawyers on both sides present.

 Among her questions, Torres asked him if he had any biases or personal views that prevent him from being a fair and impartial juror.